Injured in a bike accident?

 We can help you through any type of bicycle accident

 Public roads can be a hazardous place for bicycle riders.
 A range of cycling accidents can happen if you or the other road users around you aren't careful.

 Two of the common cycling accidents we see are 'car-dooring' and accidents caused by potholes.

 There has been a disturbing trend of cyclists being injured or killed as a result of collisions or attempts to avoid collisions, specifically from car door openings, also known as 'car-dooring'.

 As the number of cyclists on our roads increases, motorists and in some instances passengers should be more aware of the likelihood of riders on the street and be mindful when opening car doors.

 In 1995, the laws were improved to cover cyclists who have been hit by an opening car door.
 However, many injured cyclists are not aware of their right to entitlements under the state’s motor vehicle injury insurance scheme and, as a result, are not getting access to medical care and compensation.

 The area of law relating to cyclists is complex and it's important that cyclists seek independent legal advice if they’ve been in an accident involving a vehicle or a near-miss with a vehicle.

 Cycling accidents caused by potholes

 Unlike bicycle accidents that involve a motor vehicle, pothole accidents are not covered by the insurance company or regulatory body in your state.
-Instead, these injuries are covered by the other party, such as the council's, public liability insurance.
+Instead, damages for injuries caused by pothole accidents are covered by the other party, such as the council's, public liability insurance.